-One of the things that make America so great is the ability to express yourself, much to the joy, and even pain, of those around you.
+One of the things that make America so great is the ability to express yourself — much to the joy, and even pain, of those around you.
 The freedom of speech is a two-edged sword and more often than not the one who wields it doesn’t fully grasp the power behind it.

 Scripture tells us that our words have within them the power of life and death.
 Just because the government says we can verbally murder someone doesn’t mean it’s the best way for believers to express themselves.
 After all, we’re called to make a difference.
-We’re called to be a light in the darkness, to rise above the fray, to be a witness of how Kingdom ethics are conducted.
+We’re called to be a light in the darkness, to rise above the fray, to be a witness of how kingdom ethics are conducted.

-Of course I realize we’re all just people and none of us is truly holy; however, we’ve been challenged by our Master to make every attempt to be perfect as God is perfect.
+Of course I realize we’re all just people, and none of us is truly holy.
+But we’ve been challenged by our maker to make every attempt to be perfect as God is perfect.
 Jesus could have trashed the Roman officials all day long, but he didn’t.

 The funny thing is that while we bask in the liberty that freedom of speech gives us, Christians have a tendency to say things that are very anti-Christ in nature.
-If your speech represents the type of Christianity you believe in than I’m afraid we are of different tribes.
+If your speech represents the type of Christianity you believe in, than I’m afraid we are of different tribes.

 Unfortunately, some Christians are fond of saying things like “we’re under grace,” and use that as an excuse to speak vile drivel.
 I can’t help but disagree with that thought process.
 If the government gave you the right to murder without consequence would you?
 Or would you cling to the Lord’s command of not killing?
-By abusing your American right of free speech you are murdering despite the many clear examples throughout scripture charging us to maintain control of our mouth.
+By abusing your American right of free speech you are ending life, despite the many clear examples throughout Scripture charging us to maintain control of our mouth.